 How to consume Chaga Mushroom?

 Chaga cannot be eaten raw or cooked like other types of mushrooms, for example, button mushrooms or shiitake.
 It is a hard, dense polypore mass.
 This functional fungus is not edible in the standard method, but instead, the properties need to be extracted.
 The extraction process requires prolonged simmering or soaking of the fungus’s chunks or powder.
-Heat exposure makes the beneficial components bioavailable to the human body, meaning the body will be able to absorb the nutrients.
+Heat exposure makes the beneficial components bioavailable to the human body, meaning the body can absorb the nutrients.

-Traditionally, the polypore is broken up into small pieces, then simmered to make tea.
+Traditionally, the polypore is broken into small pieces, then simmered to make tea.
 The fungus is removed from the mixture before drinking the tea.
-It is also common to find powdered raw Chaga, that can be added to different recipes.
-Chaga is also famous in skincare and it’s easy to use binders and make a salve or medicinal application out of it.
+It is also common to find powdered raw Chaga that can be added to different recipes.
+Chaga is also famous in skincare, and it’s easy to use binders and make a salve or medicinal application out of it.